mir-sam-ali/Lexical-Analyzer/README.md

 # Lexical Analyzer for Java

-- I've followed [Oracle's Documentation](https://docs.oracle.com/javase/specs/jls/se6/html/lexical.html) of Java to write the rules.
+- I've followed [Oracle's Documentation](https://docs.oracle.com/javase/specs/jls/se6/html/lexical.html) of Java's Lexical Structure to write the rules.
-- My lexer categorizes each token of the Java program as one of the following:
+- My lexer categorizes each lexeme of the Java program as one of the following tokens:
   - Identifiers
   - Keywords
   - Integer Literals